 Anyway after that, we need to pay the medical exam fee at the 4th floor I guess.
 Sorry I forgot the exact floor but all throughout the medical exam, I think we were able to tour the whole building as there were designated floors for different medical procedures.
 After paying around Php 9,800, my mother had to undergo a physical exam.
 Everything went well I guess, then a compete blood count.
 The third step was a thorough physical exam which left my mother quite shocked because she really had to undress and bare it all.
 Then there is the x-ray.

 I thought the medical exam would be finish in one day but we were asked to return the next day for the results and other instructions.

 This time, we don’t need to be so early as our entry card indicates a time when the result would be available.
 I am expecting a clear medical exam so just imagine my disappointment when the nurse said that they saw something white or something blurred in my mothers x-ray.
 They are not sure if that was a result of my mom moving while the x-ray is being done or it can be a scar.
 To be sure, my mom needs to undergo a sputum test which will be done for three consecutive days.
 If the result of the sputum is positive, they would start to give treatment.
 If it is negative, we would need to wait for two months for the sputum culture result.

 Because of this, the visa interview would not push through but we were advised not to call the embassy as they will be the one to inform them of the medical result.

-As consolation, my mother is not the only one who received the bad news.
-There are many others who also need to undergo a sputum test and some of them are young and look really healthy.
+As consolation, my mother is not the only one who received this bad news.
+A lot of people were also required to undergo a sputum test and most are young and look really healthy.
 To be continued: Medical Exam US Visa: Sputum Test Procedure.